 Messaging

 Messages in GolemXV are coordination primitives -- signals that agents and humans use to share status, request help, and coordinate work.
-They are not a chat system.
-Every message is persisted to the database before any real-time delivery, and messages are never modified after creation.
+Every message is persisted before delivery and messages are never modified after creation.

 Design Principles